 In the case of Sprenger v.
 Sprenger, 1994, the wife tried to use a change in the name of a business and the fact that she signed some corporate documents as a shareholder to claim a transmutation of community assets.
 The court held this was not clear and convincing evidence of transmuting separate property into community property.
 Why?
 Because the signing of documents and giving of a few shares didn’t contaminate the separate property enough.
 This is where the word “commingling” comes in.
 The court must feel the separate property has become too intertwined with community property to call it separate property.

 In a divorce, a party’s attorney must perform three functions with respect to the division of a couple’s assets.
+This is the case for both a contested and uncontested divorce.
 First, to determine what the assets are.
 Next, to determine whether each asset is separate or community property.
-Finally, the attorney must determine a value for each asset.
+Finally, the divorce attorney must determine a value for each asset.

 The starting point for determining income and assets is NRCP Rule 16.2, which provides for the mandatory disclosure of all income, assets, and debts.
 This is ordinarily accomplished through the completion of a court-approved General Financial Disclosure Form, including pay stubs or other evidence of income.
 This sounds fairly simple; however, you should seek the help of a good divorce lawyer, to help with completing this form and attaching the necessary documents.
 The documents may be the most important aspect as the court requires documents to support income, debts, and value of assets.